 The group meets the criteria for being classified as an "other institution"3 under Article 433c of the PRA Rulebook.
-ICBCS has therefore availed the derogation under Article 433c(2) which applies to non-listed institutions in preparing these disclosures.
+ICBCS has therefore availed the derogation under Article 433c(2) which applies to non-listed institutions in preparing the relevant quantitative and qualitative disclosures.

-In satisfaction of certain disclosure requirements, reference has been made to the ICBC Standard Bank Plc Consolidated Annual Report (the Annual Report).
+In satisfaction of certain disclosure requirements, reference has been made to the ICBCS Consolidated Annual Report (the Annual Report).
 As such, this document should be read in conjunction with the published Annual Report which is also available on the ICBCS website: www.icbcstandard.com.
-References to ICBC Standard Bank Plc Consolidated Annual Report 2022 are shown in gold text.
+References to ICBCS Consolidated Annual Report 2023 are shown in gold text.

 ICBCS is the primary risk-taking entity within the consolidated ICBCS Group.
 Separate individual disclosures for ICBCS have not been made on a standalone basis due to the immateriality of risks contained within the other entities in the ICBCS Group.
-The risk weighted assets of ICBCS Plc (on a solo-consolidated basis) account for over 99% of the total RWAs of ICBCS Group as at 31 December 2022.
+The risk weighted assets of ICBCS PIc (on a solo basis) account for approximately 99% of the total RWAs of ICBCS Group as at 31 December 2023.